Beef cattle: Calving and breeding

 Besides breeding to meet the demand for beef production, owners also use selective breeding to attain specific traits in their beef cattle.
 An example of a desired trait could be leaner meat or resistance to illness.
 Breeds known as dual-purpose are also used for beef production.
 These breeds have been selected for two purposes at once, such as both beef and dairy production, or both beef and draught.
 Dual-purpose breeds include many of the Zebu breeds of India such as Tharparkar and Ongole Cattle.
 There are multiple continental breeds that were bred for this purpose as well.
 The original Simmental/Fleckvieh from Switzerland is a prime example.
 Not only are they a dual-purpose breed for beef and dairy, but in the past they were also used for draught.
 However, throughout the generations, the breed has diverged into two groups through selective breeding.

-Most beef cattle are mated naturally, whereby a bull is released into a cowherd approximately 55 days after the calving period, depending on the cows' body condition score (BCS).
+Most beef cattle are mated naturally, whereby a bull is released into a herd of cows approximately 55 days after the calving period, depending on the cows' body condition score (BCS).
 If it was a cow's first time calving, she will take longer to re-breed by at least 10 days.
 However, beef cattle can also be bred through artificial insemination, depending on the cow and the size of the herd.
 Cattle are normally bred during the summer so that calving may occur the following spring.
 However, cattle breeding can occur at other times of year.
 Depending on the operation, calving may occur all year round.
 Owners can select the breeding time based on a number of factors, including reproductive performance, seasonal cattle pricing and handling facilities.

-There are many factors that come into play when selecting for a bull.
-Some of the most important factors are disease prevention/spread.
-Buying a bull who hasn't been tested for common diseases is a risk, it would more than likely transmit to a whole herd.
-Purchasing genetics that will improve the original herd rather than remaining the same or decreasing.
-Some breed for mothering abilities, some for size, some for meat properties, etc. Breeding Soundness Examination or BSE are essential to the quality of any bull, a general physical exam and inspection of both the genital organs and their productivity.
-Knowing more information about the animal will help make an educated decision.